lexipenia/anki-russian-cards/README.md

 Cards are output into a tab-separated `.txt` file for import into Anki, in the order `{{front}} {{example sentence}} {{back}}`.
 The path to this file should be specified in `save_directory` at the beginning of the script.

 Initial data is fetched using [@FreddieDeWitt/google-translate-extended-api](https://github.com/FreddieDeWitt/google-translate-extended-api).
-Roots are searched on https://ru.wiktionary.org/.
+Accents are searched on https://ru.wiktionary.org/.

 ## Dependencies
 ```